 Residence Director at Illinois Wesleyan University

 After graduating from Ball State, I attended Indiana State University to pursue a masters degree.
-I graduated from there in May 2008 with a Masters in Student Affairs and Higher Education.
+I graduated from there in May 2008 with a Masters in Student Affairs and Enrollment Services and Higher Education.
 My assistantship was with the Office of Residential Life as an Assistant Hall Director.
 So I supervised a staff of 10 RAs; advised students with their personal, academic, and occupational problems; talked with parents when I saw them; and lots of other little things.

 Now, I am working at Illinois Wesleyan University as a Residence Director.
 I'm doing many of the same things I was doing during grad school.
-I am directly supervising 6 RAs, indirectly supervising 10 Desk Aides who work at the front desk in my hall, meeting with students to either talk about problems they are having in their lives or for a judicial meeting if they break policy, support the Hall Council in my building, and sit on different committees both within the Office of Residential Life and in the Division of Student Affairs.
+I am directly supervising 6 RAs, indirectly supervising 10 Desk Aides who work at the front desk in my hall, meeting with students to either talk about problems they are having in their lives or for a judicial meeting if they break policy, support the Hall Council in my building, and sit on different committees both within the Office of Residential Life and in the Division of Student Affairs and Enrollment Services.

 As you can imagine, I am around lots of people almost all the time.
 I feel the class work at Ball State helped me in understanding how the students in my building are functioning and co-existing together, the mentality first year students come in with along with what their parents are hoping for, and in general how the campus as a society functions.
 It has served me well in working with campus politics and explaining to students why "the university" decided to do this instead of that.

 Management Position at Private Foster Care Agency